heinscr/books-library/USER_TRACKING_GUIDE.md

   - `cognito:groups`: Array of group memberships

 - **Authorization**: Cognito groups-based RBAC
-  - Users in the **"admins"** group can delete books
+  - Users in the **"admins"** group can delete and upload books
   - All authenticated users can view and update their own read status
-  - Non-admin users won't see delete buttons in the UI
+  - Non-admin users won't see delete or upload buttons in the UI

 ## API Changes